slint-ui/slint/api/rs/slint/mcu.md

 By setting this feature, you promise not to use Slint API from a different thread or interrupt handler.

 You will also need the `libm` feature to for the math operation that would otherwise be taken care by the std lib.

-And the additional feature you need is `renderer-winit-software` to enable the software renderer we will need to render a Slint scene on MCU.

 ## Changes to `build.rs`